 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Doctors diagnose these diseases through somewhat of a process of elimination and despite what you may hear advertised, there is no widely accepted blood test to help diagnose the condition,” says pain management specialist Robert Bolash, MD.
-“They rely on one main difference between the two.”
+“Doctors diagnose these diseases through somewhat of a process of elimination,” says pain management specialist Benjamin Abraham, MD.
+“Despite what you may hear advertised, there is no widely accepted blood test to help diagnose the condition, but they rely on one main difference between the two.”

-While fibromyalgia can cause fatigue, the dominant symptom is pain.
-For people with chronic fatigue syndrome, however, the dominant symptom is fatigue.
+There could be several reasons why you’re tired all the time.
+And while fibromyalgia can cause fatigue, the dominant symptom of fibromyalgia is pain.
+But for people with chronic fatigue syndrome, the dominant symptom is fatigue.

 What do we know about fibromyalgia?

 Of the two, fibromyalgia affects about 4 million Americans and is one of the most misunderstood conditions.
-Many times, family members and friends don’t understand what having fibromyalgia means and what it means to suffer from it.
+Many times, family members and friends don’t understand what having fibromyalgia means and what it means to try and manage it.

-Many patients get their diagnosis between the ages of 20 and 50, but the incidence increases with age.
-By age 80, about 8% of adults have fibromyalgia. according to the National Fibromyalgia Association.
-About 75% to 90% of those who have fibromyalgia are women.
+Many people get diagnosed with fibromyalgia between the ages of 20 and 50, but the incidence increases with age.
+By age 80, about 8% of adults have fibromyalgia according to the National Fibromyalgia Association.
+About 75% to 90% of those who have fibromyalgia are women and people assigned female at birth (AFAB).

-“The cause of fibromyalgia is unknown,” says Dr. Bolash.
+“The cause of fibromyalgia is unknown,” says Dr. Abraham.
 “Genetics, trauma or an infection may play a role.
-Fibromyalgia sufferers say it feels like having the flu all the time.”
+People who have fibromyalgia say it feels like having the flu all the time.”

 - Widespread pain.